-CLIMATE PROJECTIONS FOR THE REPUBLIC OF BOTSWANA
+CLIMATE PROJECTIONS FOR BOTSWANA

-Climate projection studies are abundant for multiple time spans and multiple scales.
+Climate projection studies are abundant for multiple different time spans and with various scales.
 Climate models are tools that the scientific community uses to assess trends in weather conditions over long periods.
-In a recent study, Alder, et al.[6], have compared the observed temperature and precipitations for the period 1980-2004 with estimations of a set of global climate models provide by the Coupled Model Intercomparison Project Phase 5 (CMIP5).
-Three future periods (2025-2049, 2050-2074 and 2071-2095) have been analysed for different greenhouse emission scenarios (see IPPC's Emissions Scenarios).

-For all three periods, models show an increase in temperature for all emission scenarios and both for short and for long term periods.
-Temperature increase is more evident in high emissions scenarios and long-term period projections.
-In high emission scenarios (RCP8.5) for the mid-term period (2050-2074), model projections show a temperature increase between 3°C and 4°C and an increase between about 4°C and 5.5°C for the long term period (2071-2095).
-Future changes in precipitation are much more uncertain; however the models predict a decrease in precipitation for both the medium and long-term period and for all different emission scenarios.
+In a recent study [12] Alder, et al., compared the observed temperature and precipitations of the 1980-2004 period with the estimations of a set of global climate models provided by the Coupled Model Intercomparison Project Phase 5 (CMIP5).
+Three future periods (2025-2049, 2050-2074 and 2071-2095) were then analyzed for different greenhouse emission scenarios (see IPCC's Emissions Scenarios).
+For all periods and emission scenarios, models showed an increase in temperature.
+Temperature increase was more evident in high emissions scenarios and long-term period projections.
+In high emission scenarios (RCP8.5) for the mid-term period (2050-2074), model projections showed a temperature increase of between 2°C and 4.5°C and an increase of between about 3.5°C and 6°C for the long term period (2071-2095).
+Future changes in precipitation are much more uncertain; however the models predicted a decrease in precipitation for both the medium and long-term periods and for all different emission scenarios.